Four in Court After Shooting, Machete Attack in 'Gun-Free' UK

 Four men Mark Fellows, Aaron Parkin, Liam Gee, and Warren Barnes, have been charged in connection with attacks in February and March 2015 in Greater Manchester.

-The first attack took place on February 18, 2015, when gunshots were fired at a car with three people inside of it.
+The first attack is said to have taken place on February 18, 2015, when gunshots were fired at a car with three people inside of it.
 One man, Abdul Rahman Khan, was injured during the shooting, before fleeing the scene, later being hospitalised, according to the Manchester Evening News.

-The second incident happened on March 21, 2015, when Aaron Williams was brutally attacked with a machete, leaving him critically injured.
+The second incident reportedly happened on March 21, 2015, when Aaron Williams was brutally attacked with a machete, leaving him critically injured.

 All four defendants have been charged with conspiracy to commit murder, arrested after a “long-running investigation” looking into violence in Greater Manchester, police told the BBC.